 What Is A Waste Audit?

 A waste audit is a survey of a facility’s regular waste stream.
 Waste auditors go through bags of waste, sort items, record and analyze the data.
-In doing this, they identify what is being thrown away, what is being recycled or diverted through other means, and the amounts of each type by weight or volume.
+In doing this, they identify what is being thrown away, what is being recycled or diverted through other means, and the amounts of each type of waste by weight or volume.

-A waste audit not only verifies what you are throwing away, but the value you are losing.
+A waste audit can reveal a lot about how your business or building is operating.
+It not only verifies what you are throwing away, but the value you are losing.
+Waste audits can uncover costly, wasteful problems or unlock opportunities like new revenue streams.
+They are essential for maximizing the effectiveness of your programs, measuring success, and improving operations.
 Without doing an audit, you are operating in the dark and making uninformed decisions about your waste management.

-What Can Waste Audits Reveal?
+What 100+ Global Waste Audits Revealed?

 Waste Audit Benefits